jetbrains-academy/javascript-fullstack-course/Introduction/web_app_arch/task.md

 A web application consists of two main parts:
 - Frontend (Client-Side): The part users interact with, usually built with tools like _HTML, CSS, and JavaScript frameworks_ (e.g., React).
-- Backend (Server-Side): Provides logic and data management for the app.
+- Backend (Server-Side): Handles the app's logic and data management.
-It handles API requests, data storage in databases, and communication between the client and server.
-Often built with tools like _Node.js_ and _Express_.
+  It handles API requests, stores data in databases, and facilitates communication between the client and the server.
+It's often built with tools like _Node.js_ and _Express_.

 For our chat app:
-- The frontend will display messages and offer an interface to send new ones.
+- The frontend will display messages and provide an interface for sending new messages.
-- The backend will manage user authentication and real-time messages communication.
+- The backend will handle user authentication and enable real-time message communication.

 ## TODO: PICTURE!

-These two parts communicate through **[RESTful](https://en.wikipedia.org/wiki/REST) API** to exchange data between the server and the client.
+These two parts communicate through a **[RESTful](https://en.wikipedia.org/wiki/REST) API**, which facilitates the exchange of data between the server and the client.

 A RESTful API is a way to communicate using standard HTTP methods (GET, POST, ...) where data is accessed through URLs (endpoints), and responses are typically in JSON format.
 It’s simple, stateless, and widely used for building web services.